 I am the kind of person that gets inspiration from all over the place.
-I get flashes of ideas and I seem to get them from everywhere; eating food, walking to the corner shop, talking to people, listening to music.
+Flashes of ideas pop up everywhere; eating food, walking to the corner shop, talking to people, listening to music.
 I’d like to say that ideas come to me on my morning jog, but they don’t.
 I don’t embrace the world of jogging.
-I do love swimming but I rather like the meditative counting of lengths and the slight brain switch off that it provides.
+Swimming is my thing, but I rather like the meditative counting of lengths and the slight brain switch off that it provides.
 It wouldn’t be the ideal time for ideas to arrive anyway, not without some kind of waterproof notebook.
 Anyway, I digress……

 My latest inspiration has come from watching TV.
 Which is interesting since I do so little of it (watch TV I mean).
 Have you ever seen W1A?
 I have to say, it’s brilliant.
 But it’s also painful to watch.
 It’s painful because it takes the extremes of reality, situations that we are all familiar with and pokes fun of them.
 In case you haven’t seen this slice of (fictional) satirical hilarity, it’s set in the offices of the management team in the BBC.
 Very funny.